tmtsoftware/csw/docs/src/main/services/database.md

 Java
 :   @@snip [JAssemblyComponentHandlers.java](../../../../examples/src/main/java/csw/database/JAssemblyComponentHandlers.java) { #dbFactory-access }

+The underlying database server is registered with the Location Service.
-`makeDsl`/`jMakeDsl` takes `locationService` to locate the postgres server running and connect to it.
+`makeDsl`/`jMakeDsl` takes `locationService` to locate the PostgreSQL server running and connect to it.
 It connects to the database by the provided `dbName`.
-It picks username and password for read access profile from environment variables i.e. it looks at `dbReadUsername` for username and `dbReadPassword` for password, hence it is expected from developers to set these environment variables prior to using `DatabaseServiceFactory`.
+It picks the database username and password for read access profile from TMT-standard environment variables called `dbReadUsername` for username and `dbReadPassword` for password, hence it is expected that developers will set these environment variables prior to using `DatabaseServiceFactory`.
+PostgreSQL should also be initialized with a read-only user and password that agrees with the values in the environment variables.
+This approach is used to keep from putting database login information in the source code.

+@@@ note
+Eventually, all TMT user logins will all have these environment variables set with the agreed upon read-only user and password.
+@@@

 `makeDsl`/`jMakeDsl` returns a `Jooq` type `DSLContext`.
-DSLContext provides mechanism to access the data stored in postgres using JDBC driver underneath.
+DSLContext provides the mechanism to access the data stored in PostgreSQL using the selected JDBC driver underneath.
 The usage of DSLContext in component development will be explained in later sections.

-@@@note
+@@@ note { title=Hint }

 * Any exception encountered while connecting to postgres server will be wrapped in `DatabaseException`.

 @@@

-### Connect for write access
+#### Connect for Write Access

-In order to connect to postgres for write access (or any other access other than read), use the `DatabaseServiceFactory` as shown below:
+In order to connect to PostgreSQL for write access (or any other access other than read), use the `DatabaseServiceFactory` as shown below with different environment variables:

 Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/csw/database/AssemblyComponentHandlers.scala) { #dbFactory-write-access }